schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/getting-started.md

 ### Explore the Command-Line

-Explore the SchemaCrawler command-line on [Katacoda](https://www.katacoda.com/schemacrawler).
+Explore the SchemaCrawler command-line with a [live online tutorial](https://www.katacoda.com/schemacrawler).
+The tutorial works from within any browser with no software or plugins needed.

 SchemaCrawler provides detailed command-line help.
 Simply run `schemacrawler.cmd` (or `schemacrawler.sh` on Unix) with no command-line arguments for help.